ebmgt/Wage_ratio/files/HealthCare.md

 The plot below adds large healthcare institutions to the Google-Microsoft plot.
 Does this plot show that ESG reporting can identify healthcare institutions with successful workforce environments?

 ### The Mayo Clinic data is plausible
-While the quality of the Glassdoor data can be challenged due to the representativeness of the volunteer respondents, the non-specifity of what is being measured, and other concerns.
-However, the Mayo Clinic rankings are plausible.
+While the quality of the Glassdoor data can be challenged due to the representativeness of the volunteer respondents, the non-specifity of what is being measured, and other concerns, the Mayo Clinic rankings are plausible and the results suggest the Mayo Clinic, like Google and Microsoft, required a similar number of years after introducing major organizational change before positive impact on Glassdoor rankings occurred.

 According to a report by Shanafelt and Noseworthy in 2017, the Mayo Clinic started serially measuring well-being in 2010 and implemented hotspotting to help selected departments:
 > We began systematically measuring burnout using standardized instruments in 2010.
 We also regularly measure engagement and satisfaction with work-life integration.